 Two Constitution Wharf (2CW)

-In 2012 the Institute expanded by 21,000 square feet taking over the top floor of 2 Constitution Wharf, just outside the Navy Yard and directly overlooking the USS Constitution, more commonly known as “Old Ironsides.”
-The addition includes new and expanded rehabilitation labs, a 102-seat active-learning classroom with state-of-the-art technology, the Tabor/Connor OT Center for Learning, Participation, and Rehabilitation, and a student lounge and study area.
+In 2012 the Institute expanded by 21,000 square feet taking over the 2nd floor of 2 Constitution Wharf, just outside the Navy Yard and directly overlooking the USS Constitution, more commonly known as “Old Ironsides.”
+The 2nd floor includes rehabilitation labs, a 102-seat active-learning classroom with state-of-the-art technology, the Tabor/Connor OT Center for Learning, Participation, and Rehabilitation, and a student lounge and study area.

-In fall of 2017 the new Dr. Charles and Ann Sanders IMPACT Practice Center opened in 2CW, encompassing all of our centers that provide pro-bono services to our local communities.
-There is a stairway that connects the ground floor center with the OT Center on the 2nd floor
+In fall of 2017 the Dr. Charles and Ann Sanders IMPACT Practice Center opened in 2CW, encompassing all of our centers that provide pro-bono services to our local communities.

 Catherine Filene Shouse Building